 The reaction quotient of the reaction can be calculated in terms of the partial pressure (Qp) and the molar concentration (Qc) in the same way as we calculate the equilibrium constant in terms of partial pressure (Kp) and the molar concentration (Kc) as given below.

-Calculating the equilibrium constant:
+Calculating the Equilibrium Constant

+The relationship between the products and the reactants in an equilibrium reaction is expressed with the help of the equilibrium constant (denoted by K).
 When the reaction is at equilibrium, the Kc for the reaction in terms of the molar concentration of the components can be given as,

 And Kp of the reaction in terms of the partial pressure of the components can be given as,

+The reaction quotient, often denoted by Q, provides a measure of the amount of reactant and product present at a given point during a chemical reaction.
 When the reaction is not at equilibrium, we write the reaction quotient of the reaction in terms of their molar concentration as,